OICR/softeng-blog/_posts/vitalii_slobodianyk/2016-11-25-elasticsearch-shading.md

 </dependencies>
 ~~~

-Next, we need to download ES distribution and extract `lang-painless` jar file with all it's dependencies and include those to the classpath.
+Next, we need to download ES distribution and extract the `lang-painless` jar file with all its dependencies and include those to the classpath.
 This is accomplished with `com.googlecode.maven-download-plugin` and `com.googlecode.addjars-maven-plugin`.
-Plugins configuration is pretty self-describing.
+The plugins' configuration is pretty self-describing:

 ~~~xml
 <build>